Charles Alfred Chastel de Boinville: Early life

 His ancestor prospered during the ancien régime in Lorraine, and owned estate named Boinville.
 His great-grandfather, Jean Baptiste Chastel de Boinville, became much associated with Lafayette in political matters, and served as aide-de-camp under him.
-When the French Revolution broke out, and the King and Queen were brought from Versailles to Paris, they were escorted by Lafayette, who rode on one side of the carriage, and by De Boinville on the other.
+When the French Revolution broke out, and the King and Queen were brought from Versailles to Paris, they were escorted by Lafayette, who rode on one side of the carriage, and by Boinville on the other.

 Like many other noble unfortunates, Jean Baptiste's estates were confiscated by the Revolutionary Government.
 He escaped to Britain where he met a wealthy supporter of French emigres, John Collins, a sugar planter in St. Vincent.
 Jean Baptiste fell in love with a daughter of Collins, Harriet and got married at the Gretna Green.
 They had a son John Collins Alfred and a daughter Cornelia Pauline Eugenia.
 After Napoleon seized power, Jean Baptiste returned to France, and lost his life in the Russian Campaign of 1812.